 Product Evaluation (Sensors)

-A specified robot to evaluate has already been created for this lab using an EV3 robotics kit.
-The design will be evaluated for accuracy and precision by utilizing two different sets of code, the first without the use of sensors and the second with.
-The robot will be tested on one of the two provided mini-courses.
-The data from the product evaluation of both sets of code will be used to determine if the robot should or shouldn’t use sensors.
+A robot, which has already been designed for this lab using an EV3 robotics kit, will be evaluated for accuracy and precision by utilizing two different sets of code, the first without the use of sensors and the second with sensors.
+The robot will be tested on one of the three provided mini-courses.
+The data from the product evaluation of both sets of code will determine if the robot should or should not use sensors.

 Product evaluation is a common task for an engineer and for companies.
 Sometimes the product evaluated will be a company's product, and sometimes companies will be evaluating a competitor's design.
 In either case, this evaluation will use a standard (an accepted value), determine an average, and calculate accuracy and precision.

 Professional engineers must be sure of standards.
-For the purpose of this lab, the EG1003 Standard will be 80% precision and accuracy.
-This means that the product has to achieve a percent accuracy and percent precision of 80 percent and it has to pass 80 percent of the tests that it undergoes.
+For the purpose of this lab, the EG1003 standard will be 80% precision and accuracy.
+This means that the product has to achieve a percent accuracy of 80% and meet a tolerance of 1cm for distance and 10 degrees for angle.

-When taking measurements, the first step is to determine an average.
+When taking measurements, the first step is to determine an average (Equation 1).

-In this equation, Ap is the average, P1, P2, P3, ..., Pn are the results of the tests and N is the total number of tests performed.
+In this equation, Ap is the average, P1, P2, P3, ..., Pn are the results of the tests, and N is the number of tests performed.

-The comparison of the average to the standard is called accuracy, defined as Acc in the following equation:
+The comparison of the average to the standard is called accuracy, defined as Acc in Equation 2.

-In this equation, Ps is the standard value, and Ap is the value measured.
+In Equation 2, Ps is the standard value, and Ap is the value measured.
 Accuracy is always a positive number, so use the absolute value in case Ps is less than Ap.

-Precision is the repeatability of a result, or how close the results are to each other, defined as Prec in the following equation:
+Precision is the repeatability of a result, or how close the results are to each other, defined as Prec in Equation 3.

-In this equation, Prec is precision, Phigh is the highest data value and Plow is the lowest data value.
+In Equation 3, Prec is precision, Phigh is the highest data value and Plow is the lowest data value.
 Like accuracy, precision is always a positive number, so use an absolute value here as well.

-A product test can be accurate but imprecise, or precise but inaccurate (Figure 1).
-The goal is always the combination of accuracy and precision.
+A product can be accurate but imprecise, or precise but inaccurate (Figure 1).
+The goal is to achieve a combination of the highest accuracy and precision.
 In order for engineers to make a recommendation based on experimental test data, it is important to determine how a product compares to a standard.
 Engineers need these benchmarks to determine the quality of a product.

 By determining the percent accuracy of an experiment, and comparing this percentage to a standard, it can be determined, based on experimental evidence, if the product has passed or failed.
 The equation for percent accuracy is:

-In this equation, %Acc is the percent accuracy, Ps is the standard value, and Ap is the value measured.
+In Equation 4, %Acc is the percent accuracy, Ps is the standard value, and Ap is the value measured.

-Percent accuracy shows how precise a product is compared to the standard.
-The equation for percent precision is:
+Precision shows how precise a product is compared to the standard.

 When deciding how to improve the design in this lab, keep these questions in mind: